Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### AmazonRdsForSqlServerSource
 #### Properties
 * **additionalColumns**: any: Specifies the additional columns to be added to source data.
 Type: array of objects(AdditionalColumns) (or Expression with resultType array of objects).
+* **isolationLevel**: any: Specifies the transaction locking behavior for the SQL source.
+Allowed values: ReadCommitted/ReadUncommitted/RepeatableRead/Serializable/Snapshot.
+The default value is ReadCommitted.
+Type: string (or Expression with resultType string).
 * **partitionOption**: any: The partition mechanism that will be used for Sql read in parallel.
 Possible values include: "None", "PhysicalPartitionsOfTable", "DynamicRange".
 * **partitionSettings**: [SqlPartitionSettings](#sqlpartitionsettings): The settings that will be leveraged for Sql source partitioning.
 * **produceAdditionalTypes**: any: Which additional types to produce.